Multiplicative Auction Algorithm for Approximate Maximum Weight Bipartite Matching

 \subsection{Dynamic matching algorithms.}

-\paragraph{Dynamic weighted matching.} There has been a large body of work on dynamic matching and many variants of the problem have been studied, e.g, the maximum, maximal, as well as $\alpha$-approximate setting for a variety of values of $\alpha$, both in the weighted as well as in the unweighted setting.
+\myparagraph{Dynamic weighted matching.} There has been a large body of work on dynamic matching and many variants of the problem have been studied, e.g, the maximum, maximal, as well as $\alpha$-approximate setting for a variety of values of $\alpha$, both in the weighted as well as in the unweighted setting.
 See~\cite{DBLP:conf/sand/HanauerH022} for a survey of the current state of the art for the fully dynamic setting.
-We just mention here a few of the most relevant prior works.
 For any constant $\delta >0$ there is a conditional lower bound based on the OMv conjecture that shows that any dynamic algorithm that returns the \emph{exact} value of a maximum cardinality matching in a bipartite graph with polynomial preprocessing time cannot take time $O(m^{1-\delta})$ per query and $O(m^{1/2 - \delta})$ per edge update operation~\cite{henzinger2015unifying}.
-For \emph{general weighted} graphs Gupta and Peng \cite{GuptaP13} gave the first algorithm in the \emph{fully dynamic} setting with edge insertions and deletions to maintain a $(1-\eps)$-approximate matching in $O(\eps^{-1}\sqrt{m} \log w_{max})$ time, where the edges fall into the range $[1,w_{max}]$.